Attacks on Jewish people rising on Instagram and Twitter, researchers say

 Samuel Woolley, a social media researcher who worked on the study, analyzed more than 7 million tweets from August and September and found an array of attacks, also often linked to Soros.
 About a third of the attacks on Jews came from automated accounts known as "bots," he said.

-“It’s really spiking during this election,” Woolley, the director of the Digital Intelligence Laboratory, which studies “the intersection of technology and society,” said in a phone interview.
-“We’re seeing what we think is an attempt to silence conversations in the Jewish community.”
+"It's really spiking during this election," Woolley, director of the Digital Intelligence Laboratory, which studies the intersection of technology and society, said in a telephone interview.
+"We're seeing what we think is an attempt to silence conversations in the Jewish community."

 The Anti-Defamation League also reported a "marked rise in the number of online attacks" against Jews based on interviews it conducted with five prominent Jewish Americans.

-Though the social network has purged millions of fake accounts during the past several months, Woolley, who previously studied social media as an academic at Oxford University, said the company needed to make a more concerted effort.
+Although the social network has purged millions of fake accounts during the last several months, Woolley, who previously studied social media as an academic at Oxford University, said the company needed to make a more concerted effort.

 "Purging bots and getting rid of clear hate speech is not enough," Woolley said.
 "There needs to be more sophisticated methods of getting rid of defamation and organized propaganda efforts."

-One of Soros’ sons, Alexander Soros, wrote in the New York Times this week that the attempted bomb attack on his father was tied to the “demonization” of political opponents, which he said has gotten worse since Donald Trump’s presidential campaign.
+One of Soros' sons, Alexander Soros, wrote in The New York Times that the attempted bomb attack on his father was tied to the "demonization" of political opponents, which he said had gotten worse since Donald Trump's presidential campaign.